-Industrial rustic designs are very popular at the moment and fit nicely with the majority of home decors so why not try this yourself for a fraction of the price of a new dining table.
-With a few simple tools and bit of patience you can make your very own unique rustic industrial dining table.
-See below for a tool and material list and follow this detailed step by step guide to make your own masterpiece.
+Industrial rustic designs are very popular at the moment and fit nicely with the majority of home decor so why not try this yourself for a fraction of the price of a new dining table?
+With a few simple tools and a bit of patience, you can make your very own unique rustic industrial dining table.

 Here is an example of the finished product that I’ll be describing in detail.
 It measures 180cm x 88cm and is 75cm tall.
 (Which is roughly the standard height of a dining table.
 They normally range between 74 and 76cm tall but I find 75cm to be the most comfortable for the whole family).
 The benches measure 180cm x 36cm and 45cm tall.